timmyRS/Anti-MCLeaks/README.md

 ## Credits

-This project is powered by the API of [IamBlueSmile's Database of Hacked Accounts (DOHA) Project](https://github.com/IamBlueSlime/DOHA).
+This project is powered by [IamBlueSmile's Database of Hacked Accounts (DOHA) Project](https://github.com/IamBlueSlime/DOHA).